List of birds of Colombia: Thick-knees

 The thick-knees are a group of waders found worldwide within the tropical zone, with some species also breeding in temperate Europe and Australia.
 They are medium to large waders with strong black or yellow-black bills, large yellow eyes, and cryptic plumage.
 Despite being classed as waders, most species have a preference for arid or semi-arid habitats.
-One species has been recorded in Colombia.
+Two species have been recorded in Colombia.